bcgov/design-system/components/checkbox/README.md

 > > "This is an unselected checkbox, checkbox not checked."

-### Text Size
-* Label text is at least 18px

 ### Target Areas
-* Checkboxe sizes have been increased from default settings
+* Checkbox size is larger than default settings to provide a larger target area

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for labels and checkboxes

-### Keyboard Navigation
-* Checkbox selection supported by tab navigation for use without a mouse
+* When checked, the checkmark exceeds a [contrast ratio](https://webaim.org/articles/contrast/) of at least 7:1 with the blue fill

 ### Learn More
 * Accessibility Contacts in Government